hoppersroppers/courses/navySec.md

 2. Write a few sentences on what makes the risk management tradeoff difficult.
 3. What is the risk equation?
 4. Describe the risk management process
-5. What are the four principles of ORM?
-6. What are the three levels of ORM?

 As an important legal note, we are not affiliated with that school, we just went there at one point.

 ---
 [//]: # (7,52,activities/assign_52)
 # Second Equation